Target audience

 - Combination therapy

-Advantages vs. monotherapy / Combinations strategies in various cancer types / Anti-angiogenic immunotherapy / Pharmacokinetics and pharmacodynamics / Drug resistance principles / Cell death in cancer therapy - Preclinical development
+Advantages vs. monotherapy / Combinations strategies in various cancer types / Anti-angiogenic immunotherapy / Pharmacokinetics & pharmacodynamics / Drug resistance principles / Cell death in cancer therapy - Preclinical development

 Drug repurposing / Drug interactions and synergies / Immunotargeting / Cell mitosis - Clinical development